TheCyberCode/TAWDiscord/README.md

 * `-remove` > This will remove a user from the ticket if you have permissions to do so.

 * `-lastseen` > This will tell you when a user last send a message [This will not work if the bot has restarted since said time]

+# How do I use the music bot?
+A commands list is avaliable [here](https://rythmbot.co/commands#list) Just remember music needs to be appropriate for the user(s) within the voice channel the bot is playing music in.

+# How do I rise-up in the xp leveling system?
+##How it works.
+Every minute that you're messaging you randomly gain 15-25 XP.
+To avoid spamming, it's limited to once a minute.
+In the server you type !rank to see your rank and level.

+Click [here](https://mee6.xyz/leaderboard/466239080360050718) to view The Aspie World Discord Server's Leaderboard.